 It has been so fun doing this series!
 I am getting to know all my friends' secret hideouts!
 San Francisco is such an amazing city, one that is ever-changing and I love discovering a new little corner every week.
 Seeing these “villages” from a local perspective has made me really appreciate this method of traveling.
 I see the value of that when I leave the Bay Area and go to a place like Kyoto where I met Daniel from Context Travel.
 Sure he gave us a wonderful tour of the Nishiki Market, but more than that he shared his favorite local spots and hangouts which is definitely a cool way to explore a city!

-San Francisco is a city of villages and if you are unfamiliar with its layout, here is a map which you can use to get yourself acclimated.
+San Francisco is a city of villages and if you are unfamiliar with its layout, here is a map that you can use to get yourself acclimated.
 After each interview, I have included some additional spots to check out should you choose to visit.

 San Francisco's Lower Haight may be less famous than its upper neighbor, but as is evident by being CurbedSF readers (a San Francisco real estate blog) neighborhood of the year several years in a row, it is an area that is well-loved.
 So when I found out that one of my colleagues lived in this area (I swear my co-workers are going to stop answering this question, as they will soon eventually all end up on these pages!)
 I jumped on the chance to hear his favorites.